-Most garden, in the UK anyway, have lawns.
-Some are of course more prefect and would make a wonderful backdrop to a British tea party, others are not much more than dirt patches.
+Most gardens, in the UK anyway, have lawns.
+Some are perfect and would make a wonderful backdrop to a British tea party, others are not much more than dirt patches with bits of grass in it.
 Below is a guide to help you create the first scenario and what to do when you end up with option two – the weedy, unsightly dirt patch.

 Once the grass has reached a reasonable height, choose a dry day (preferably when you sign the lawn-mower sign in the ‘LWTM life-style calendar’) to do your first cut.
 Set the blades of your lawnmower quite high, say 4cm (2 in) and finally lower them to the length you want – usually around 3 cm. ( 1 1/2 in).

 Once your lawn is established it is important to keep it in good shape.
-The best month for this is September/October and during the Waning Moon.
+The best months for this are March/April and September/October during the Waning Moon.

 This procedure will take a bit of time, but will ensure that you have a great lawn.